Beyond Direct Generation: A Decomposed Approach to Well-Crafted Screenwriting with LLMs: Introduction

-While these prior works have advanced controllable story generation and plot construction, our work addresses a more complex challenge that requires not only narrative content and logical coherence but also audiovisual presentation.
-Specifically, we focus on generating production-ready screenplays that not only tell compelling stories but also present them through professional audiovisual language and formatting conventions.
-This requires a model to simultaneously master two disparate skills—creative narrative generation ("what to write") and rigid format conversion ("how to write").
-Handling both skills jointly dramatically increases training complexity and often leads to suboptimal performance, producing outputs that superficially mimic screenplay style but lack the conciseness, visual language, and structural integrity required for professional use.
-This suggests that a more effective strategy would be to decouple these two skills, allowing the model to focus on one well-defined task at a time.
+However, these approaches focus primarily on narrative content and logical coherence.
+We address a more complex challenge: generating production-ready screenplays that require both creative narrative generation ("what to write") and rigid format conversion ("how to write").
+Handling both skills jointly increases training complexity and often produces outputs that superficially mimic screenplay style but lack professional quality.
+This suggests decoupling these skills, allowing the model to focus on one task at a time.

-Motivated by the above analysis, this paper introduces a decomposed framework we term Dual Stage Refinement (DSR) that breaks down screenplay generation into two distinct stages.
-The first stage, creative narrative development, focuses on translating a high-level outline into rich, novel-style prose, allowing the model to concentrate purely on storytelling.
-The second stage, stylistic format conversion, then refines this narrative prose into a professionally formatted screenplay.
-Such separation allows the model to master one distinct skill at each step.
+We introduce Dual Stage Refinement (DSR), a decomposed framework that separates screenplay generation into two stages.
+The first stage translates high-level outlines into rich, novel-style prose, focusing purely on storytelling.
+The second stage refines this prose into professionally formatted screenplays.
+This separation enables the model to master one distinct skill at each step.

-Implementing the two-stage framework, however, presents a significant data challenge: the lack of paired outline to novel-style prose data required to train the first stage.
-To overcome this hurdle, we developed a hybrid data synthesis strategy that combines reverse synthesis and forward synthesis.
-Reverse synthesis deconstructs existing screenplays into structured inputs such as outlines and character profiles.
-Forward synthesis then uses the deconstructed inputs to generate high-quality, narratively rich novel-style targets for training.
-This tailored data creation process enables our DSR framework to be effectively trained.
+Implementing DSR presents a data challenge: the lack of paired outline-to-novel data for training the first stage.
+We address this through a hybrid data synthesis strategy combining reverse synthesis (deconstructing screenplays into structured inputs) and forward synthesis (generating high-quality novel-style targets).